-ARTICLE 9: HEALTH AND WELFARE
+ARTICLE 8: HEALTH AND WELFARE

-9.1 Health, Dental, And Vision Benefits (Full-Time Employees)
+8.1 Health, Dental, And Vision Benefits (Full-Time Employees)

-- A. Medical Insurance: The City is committed to employee well-being, and as a core benefit, offers medical plans through the Public Employees Medical and Hospital Care Act (PEMHCA).
+A. Medical Insurance: The City is committed to employee well-being, and as a core benefit, offers medical plans through the Public Employees Medical and Hospital Care Act (PEMHCA).
 The City shall establish a Cafeteria Plan ("Plan") for health premiums.
 The City's contribution to the plan includes the Minimum Employer Contribution amounts mandated under the Public Employee Medical and Hospital Care Act (PEMHCA).

 1. Plan Premium Contributions: The city will make monthly contributions toward plan premiums, with the employee responsible for any remaining premium of their selected health plan.
-City contributions include the PEMHCA Minimum Employer Contribution (MEC) amount.

-2. City Contribution: The City's monthly contribution amount will be recalculated annually for each of the three subscriber tiers (employee only, employee and 1 dependent, employee and 2 or more dependents).

-- Annual Recalculation Formula: Previous Year's Contribution + 80% of Average Monthly Premium increase of available plans within Placer County, excluding the highest and lowest. - The initial plan year contributions for this agreement are:
+2. City Contribution: The City's monthly contribution amount will be recalculated annually for each of the three subscriber tiers (employee only, employee and 1 dependent, employee and 2 or more dependents). - Annual Recalculation Formula: Previous Year's Contribution + 80% of Average Monthly Premium increase of available plans within Placer County, excluding the highest and lowest. - The initial plan year contributions for this agreement are: